dryan/admin_bootstrap/README.md

 Alternatively to #2, you can symlink the 'admin', 'admin_doc' and 'registration' folders in 'admin_bootstrap/templates' to your templates folder.

+_This has only been tested in Django 1.4._

 ## TODO

 * Test more Django form field types and admin options.